Suing For Property Damage?

 If the cost of the damage was more significant than your injuries, you may be barking up the wrong tree.
 Even though in most cases your personal injury lawyer will not charge a fee unless you collect, personal injury suits (or any civil suit) are expensive.
 A lawyer will not pursue one if your physical injuries did not incur significant costs, for two reasons: first, he or she requires a significant settlement to recuperate their costs (remember, they're not charging you), and also personal injury is their area of expertise.
 If your injuries are more-or-less taken care of by insurance, and you're just interested in recuperating damages to your car, you should consider small claims court.

-If the main purpose of your suit is to recuperate costs from your injuries, then a personal injury lawyer may be able to help you with the property loss as well.
+If the main purpose of your suit is to recuperate costs from your injuries, then a trusted personal injury lawyer in South Bend may be able to help you with the property loss as well.
 The exact number which you get from a suit is determined by a wide variety of factors and is often eked out during settlement negotiations, and your lawyer can use property damage as a bargaining chip with the plaintiff's attorneys.